 How To Saute Onions In A Microwave

-There isn’t really an art to sauteing onions, but it can be very easy to burn the onion and lose all of their flavour if you are in a rush.
+There isn’t really an art to sautéing onions, but it’s easy to burn them and lose all their flavor if you are in a rush.
+Instead, you can quickly saute your onions in a microwave without worrying about burning them:

-- Add The Fat
+- Add Fat

 Add either 1 tablespoon of oil or 1 1/2 tablespoons of butter to a microwavable bowl.
-Other fats can also work, such as duck fat, but only if you have it to hand. - Chop The Onion
+Other fats can also work, such as duck fat, but only if you have it to hand. - Chop Onion

 Cut your onion into small pieces.
-The bigger you chop the onion, the more texture it will add to your dish. - Add The OnionÂ
+The bigger you chop the onion, the more texture it will add to your dish. - Add Onion

 Once you are happy with the size of the chopped onion, add the pieces straight to your microwaveable bowl and use a fork or spoon to cover the onion in the fat. - Cover

-Take some plastic wrap tightly cover the top of the bowl. - Pierce The PlasticÂ
+Take some plastic wrap tightly cover the top of the bowl. - Pierce Plastic

 Use a fork or toothpick to create some holes in the plastic wrap. - Microwave

-Set your microwave to high heat and cook your onions for 4 minutes. - Add To Your DishÂ
+Set your microwave to high heat and cook your onions for 4 minutes. - Add To Your Dish

 How To Microwave Whole Onions

 A recipe will not often ask you to cook your onion whole.
-However, whole-baked onions are the perfect side dish for many warming meals.Â
+However, whole-baked onions are the perfect side dish for many warming meals.
+Instead of waiting an hour for the entire onion to cook, you can use your microwave.
+Here is how:

-- Peel The OnionÂ
+- Peel Onion

 Without using a knife, peel the skin from your onion.
-Try to keep the root and the onion as intact as possible. - Create A Stable Bottom
+Try to keep the root and the onion as intact as possible. - Create a Stable Bottom

 Place the whole onion in your microwaveable bowl of choice.
-If the onion keeps moving around, use a sharp knife to cut away a little at the bottom root until it is more stable. - Cut Out A HoleÂ
+If the onion keeps moving around, use a sharp knife to cut away a little at the bottom root until it is more stable. - Cut Out a Hole

-Carve a hole into the middle of your onion from the top. - Add The StockÂ
+Carve a hole into the middle of your onion from the top. - Add Stock

 Take your stock cube of choice (vegetable is best, but chicken or beef can work, too) and stuff it into the onion.
 Push it down until it is securely in the hole. - Add Other Flavours